QuantEcon/imf_2024/day_2/morning/wealth_dynamics.md

 ## JAX version

-To illustrate, let us define a function `lorenz_curve_jax` that returns the cumulative share of people and the cumulative share of income earned.
+First we define a function that implements the Lorenz curve.

 ```{code-cell} ipython3
 @jax.jit